This month we look at the progress being made with the rating of all South African courses using the world standard USGA course rating system.

 Subscribe now and ensure that you are never in doubt about your latest handicap.More Information

-The HNA Premium App is available free of charge to all registered golfers subscribed to the Premium subscription offering.
+The HNA Handicaps App is available for free to all registered golfers.